ubccr/ccrdocs/pages/hpc/jobs.md

 CPUs.
 Only these applications can use `--ntasks` and `--cpus-per-task` to run faster.

-Suppose you need 16 cores, these are some possible scenarios:
+For example, suppose you need 16 cores, here are some possible scenarios:

+- you want one process that can use 16 cores for multithreading: `--ntasks=1 --cpus-per-task=16`
+- you want 4 processes that can use 4 cores each for multithreading: `--ntasks=4 --cpus-per-task=4`
 - you use mpi and do not care about where those cores are distributed: `--ntasks=16`
 - you want to launch 16 independent processes (no communication): `--ntasks=16`
-- you want those cores to spread across distinct nodes: `--ntasks=16 --ntasks-per-node=1 or --ntasks=16 --nodes=16`
+- you want 16 cores to spread across distinct nodes: `--ntasks=16 --ntasks-per-node=1 or --ntasks=16 --nodes=16`
-- you want those cores to spread across distinct nodes and no interference from other jobs: ~--ntasks=16 --nodes=16 --exclusive`
+- you want 16 cores to spread across distinct nodes and no interference from other jobs: `--ntasks=16 --nodes=16 --exclusive`
 - you want 16 processes to spread across 8 nodes to have two processes per node: `--ntasks=16 --ntasks-per-node=2`
 - you want 16 processes to stay on the same node: `--ntasks=16 --ntasks-per-node=16`
-- you want one process that can use 16 cores for multithreading: `--ntasks=1 --cpus-per-task=16`
-- you want 4 processes that can use 4 cores each for multithreading: `--ntasks=4 --cpus-per-task=4`

 ## Running applications with Jobs